On Friday 24th June we met our music director who is going to help us with our Five video: Jake Wynne.

 Provoke a reaction - This music video definitely provoked a reaction as it was a mini movie itself, with Justin Timberlake and a cameo from Scarlett Johansson.
 The most shocking part of the story is when Scarlett's character dies at the end in a car crash, and this provoked a reaction and made people talk about the video to others.
 The most significant shots are when we see her in the car, as these shots are played in slow motion.

-This music video works in many different levels as it acts as many different things: a visual representation of the song, a mini movie, and even an advert.
+Works on different levels - This music video works in many different levels as it acts as many different things: a visual representation of the song, a mini movie, and even an advert.
 It's a visual representation of the song as it shows the story of the lyrics on screen, of how the love of his life is cheating on him.
 Secondly, it acts as an independent short film, as the whole story is captured in 9 minutes, showing love, lust, pain and anger.
 And as it shows Justin acting, you could also say it acts as an advert for his acting career as well as promoting his music and album.
+Pop Culture - As mentioned many times above, the video had a cameo from famous actress and model Scarlett Johansson, attracting both males and females.